 The 1999 revisions to the Act created the "West Virginia Ethics Commission Committee on Open Governmental Meetings" as a three-member sub-committee of the Ethics Commission.
 A governing body or governing body member may request an advisory opinion regarding the application of the Act to their organization from this committee.
 For more information, contact the Ethics Commission.

 All bodies covered by the Open Governmental Proceedings Act are required to give public notice of their meetings.
 Local governing bodies give notice through the media and by posting, but state governing bodies must electronically file a notice on the Secretary of State's website.
+Please see the Secretary of State’s procedural rule, 153CSR41.

 Requests for advisory opinions and interpretation of the Act should be directed to the WV Ethics Commission Committee on Open Governmental Meetings, which is charged with interpreting the requirements of the Act in specific circumstances.